rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 # DJI Ronin RS2/3 Pro - Log and Replay Movements
-based on the Ronin SDK this simple two script python set reads and logs gimbal yaw, roll, pitch, and focus motor position, and then can replay the movement based on the log.
+based on the Ronin SDK this simple two script python set reads and logs gimbal yaw, roll, pitch, and focus motor position, and then will replay the movement based on the log.
 Used as a cinematography and vfx moco tool by Basichis and Harmon separately.
 Originally developed by Cornelius von Einem.

 Made in collaboration and consultation by [Cornelius von Einem](https://github.com/ceinem), Casey Basichis, [Riley Harmon](https://rileyharmon.com), and DJI Engineers